SilentByte/pothole-map/readme.md

   (1): Linear(in_features=1280, out_features=2, bias=True)
 )
 ```
-We used transfer learning to speed up the training process, freezing the intial weights of the imagenet trained model,
+We used transfer learning to speed up the training process, freezing the initial weights of the imagenet trained model,
 and trained only our classifier.
-We then progressivly unfroze more weight and trained at lower learning rates.
+We then progressively unfroze more weight and trained at lower learning rates.

 Once we had our saved model, we used this to perform inference on the raspberry pi, to allow us to only send data when the predicted score reached above a custom theshhold to conserve bandwith.
 ### Raspberry Pi